spryker/spryker-core/README.md

 LEDDC

 Where:
-### L - Listener (1 for applications with one / default listener only, 1/2/3 for Java applications)
+### L - Listener
+1 for applications with one / default listener only, 1/2/... for applications with more than one possible listenere (for example, Elasticsearch has both HTTP and Transport ports).

 | ID     | Listener                                  |
 | ------ | ----------------------------------------- |